mgiordano12/wingspan-bird-brain/Ideas/environment.md

 		- Round
 		- End of round goals
 		- Opponent: played cards, eggs, cached food, tucked cards, number of bird cards in hand, number of bonus cards in hand, food in hand
 			- ???
 Do we allow the agent to observe the cards that the opponent has picked up?
-In theory a human could keep track of this
+In theory a human could keep track of this.
+Although you don't know if they've been discarded
 	- Turn state - current state of turn, determines possible actions
 	- Round
 	- Birdfeeder